 These small, relational groups made up of six to ten people led by trained facilitators meet once a month to establish and nurture themselves in this community, to explore and engage monthly religious service themes in more depth, and to reconnect with their deepest selves, life’s gifts, and needs greater than their own.
 Click here to learn more.

-A group of UU women gathers on the second Tuesday of each month at 2 p.m. to talk about topics of interest to the group.
+A group of UU women gathers on the first Thursday of each month at 12:30 pm to talk about topics of interest to the group.
 All women of the First Unitarian Church are invited to join us in the RE gathering space (downstairs).
-Sometimes the topic is pre-selected by a member of the group and sometimes we deviate from that.
+Sometimes the topic is pre-slected by a member of the group and sometimes we deviate from that.
 And sometimes the topic is continued for several meetings.
-The most important part is that there are no demands.
-No dish to share, no dues, no major responsibilities.
-We just show up, talk, and get to know each other.
-You may bring your own soda, coffee, tea or water to drink.
-We usually meet for about an hour and a half, though anyone is welcome to drop in late, or leave early as their own schedules demand.
-Please join us.
-Contact: Winnie Williams

 UU Book Club